BalajiKs171095/mbcrump.github.io/_posts/2015-05-27-using-github-with-visualstudio-code.md

 ![image](/files/gitingithub.jpg)

-Navigate to the directory where your Visual Studio Code project is and add the following two lines (replace my .git with yours) :
+Using the terminal, navigate to the location where your Visual Studio Code project is and type the following two commands (replace my .git project with yours) :

 {% highlight text %}
 git remote add origin https://github.com/mbcrump/SampleProject.git